mlynch/nextjs-tailwind-ionic-capacitor-starter/README.md

 This repo contains some component snippets for building native mobile apps with Tailwind CSS and Capacitor.

+Use these components and build on top of them as you build your mobile app.

 ![Screenshot](./ss.png)

 ## What is Capacitor?